FareHarbor/fareharbor-docs/external-api/endpoints.md

 ### Request Schema

-When creating bookings use the customer type rate and custom field instance information contained in the availability to construct a request of the following form:
+When creating bookings, use the customer type rate and custom field instance information contained in the availability to construct a request of the following form:

-For best results in the contact phone, include the plus sign and the international country code.
-I.e. check the E.164 international phone number formatting.

 * `note`: `string`
 * `voucher_number`: `string`